Dedham Mall: Redevelopment

 The transition of the enclosed mall would prove successful.
 Over time, additional changes occurred to the tenant mix.
 Circuit City, which had replaced Child World in an outparcel, closed when that chain liquidated in 2009; its building was later occupied by Bob’s Discount Furniture and other uses.
 By the 2010s, the mall (now strictly a collection of exterior storefronts) continued to attract retailers.
 A Baby R Us/Toys R Us operated for several years in the immediate vicinity (until that chain’s 2018 closure), and other fashion, pet supply, and fast-casual dining tenants rotated through the center.
 In 2017, Sears finally closed its Dedham Mall store after 50 years of operation.
 With Sears gone, the large two-story anchor building on the north end of the complex became available for re-use.
-In 2019, At Home opened in the lower level of the former Sears building (until its closure in 2025).
+In 2019, At Home opened in the lower level of the former Sears building.
 The upper level of the old Sears building was rebuilt for a Burlington department store (formerly Burlington Coat Factory) opened later in October 2019.